§ 7B-1501. Definitions.

 (6) Custodian. - The person or agency that has been awarded legal custody of a juvenile by a court.

 b.
-Any juvenile who, while less than 18 years of age but at least 16 years of age, commits a crime or an infraction under State law or under an ordinance of local government, excluding violation of the motor vehicle laws, or who commits indirect contempt by a juvenile as defined in G.S.
+Any juvenile who, while less than 18 years of age but at least 16 years of age, commits a crime or an infraction under State law or under an ordinance of local government, excluding all violations of the motor vehicle laws under Chapter 20 of the General Statutes, or who commits indirect contempt by a juvenile as defined in G.S.
 5A-31.

 (8) Detention. - The secure confinement of a juvenile under a court order.

 (9) Detention facility. - A facility approved to provide secure confinement and care for juveniles.
 Detention facilities include both State and locally administered detention homes, centers, and facilities.

 (10) District. - Any district court district as established by G.S.
 7A-133.

 (10a) Division. - The Division of Adult Correction and Juvenile Justice of the Department of Public Safety created under Article 12 of Chapter 143B of the General Statutes.

 (11) Holdover facility. - A place in a jail which has been approved by the Department of Health and Human Services as meeting the State standards for detention as required in G.S.
 153A-221 providing close supervision where the juvenile cannot converse with, see, or be seen by the adult population.